nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 The sample demonstrates the interaction of the following connection parameters:

 ATT_MTU size
-   In *Bluetooth* Low Energy, the default Maximum Transmission Unit (MTU) is 23 bytes.
+   In Bluetooth Low Energy, the default Maximum Transmission Unit (MTU) is 23 bytes.
-   When increasing this value, longer ATT payloads can be achieved, increasing ATT throughput.
+   When increasing this value, longer ATT payloads can be achieved, increasing the ATT throughput.

 .. note::
    To configure the ATT_MTU size, use menuconfig and compile and program the sample again.

 Data length
-   In *Bluetooth* Low Energy, the default data length for a radio packet is 27 bytes.
+   In Bluetooth Low Energy, the default data length for a radio packet is 27 bytes.
-   Data length extension allows to use larger radio packets, so that more data can be sent in one packet, increasing throughput.
+   Data length extension allows to use larger radio packets, so that more data can be sent in one packet, increasing the throughput.

 Connection interval
-   The connection interval defines how often the devices must listen on the radio.
+   The connection interval defines how often the devices must listen to the radio.
    When increasing this value, more packets may be sent in one interval, but if a packet is lost, the wait until the retransmission is longer.

 Physical layer (PHY) data rate
-   Starting with Bluetooth® 5, the over-the-air data rate in Bluetooth Low Energy can exceed 1 Ms/s (mega symbol per second), which allows for faster transmission.
+   Starting with Bluetooth 5, the over-the-air data rate in Bluetooth Low Energy can exceed 1 Ms/s (mega symbols per second), which allows for faster transmission.
-   In addition, it is possible to use coded PHY (available on the nRF52840 SoC only) for long-range transmission.
+   In addition, you can use coded PHY (available on the nRF52840 SoC only) for long-range transmission.

 By default, the following connection parameter values are used: